First Time User? Enroll now.

 Guidelines for pediatric cancer centers and their role in the treatment of children with cancer have been outlined by the American Academy of Pediatrics.
 At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients/families.
 Clinical trials for children and adolescents with cancer are generally designed to compare therapy that is accepted as the best currently available therapy (standard therapy) with potentially better therapy.
 Most of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.
 Information about ongoing NCI-supported clinical trials is available from the NCI website.

-In the United States, Burkitt lymphoma/leukemia account for about 40% of childhood non-Hodgkin lymphoma (NHL) and exhibit a consistent, aggressive clinical behavior.[1,2,3] The overall incidence of Burkitt lymphoma/leukemia in the United States is 2.5 cases per 1 million person-years and is higher among boys than girls (3.9 vs. 1.1).[2,4] (Refer to Table 1 for more information about the incidence of Burkitt lymphoma by age and sex distribution.)
+In the United States, Burkitt lymphoma/leukemia accounts for about 40% of childhood non-Hodgkin lymphoma (NHL) cases and exhibits a consistent, aggressive clinical behavior.[1,2] The overall incidence of Burkitt lymphoma/leukemia in the United States is 2.5 cases per 1 million person-years and is higher among boys than girls (3.9 vs. 1.1).[2,3] (Refer to Table 1 for more information about the incidence of Burkitt lymphoma by age and sex distribution.)

 Genomics of Burkitt lymphoma/leukemia

 Burkitt lymphoma/leukemia expresses a characteristic chromosomal translocation, usually t(8;14) and more rarely t(8;22) or t(2;8).
-Each of these translocations juxtaposes the MYC oncogene and immunoglobulin (IG) locus regulatory elements, resulting in the inappropriate expression of MYC, a gene involved in cellular proliferation.[3,5,6] The presence of one of the variant translocations t(2;8) or t(8;22) does not appear to affect response or outcome.
+Each of these translocations juxtaposes the MYC oncogene and the immunoglobulin locus (IG, mostly the IGH locus) regulatory elements, resulting in the inappropriate expression of MYC, a gene involved in cellular proliferation.[4,5,6] The presence of one of the variant translocations t(2;8) or t(8;22) does not appear to affect response or outcome.